 A former English teacher and journalist, Johnnie Bernhard’s work has been published by The Mississippi Press, Word Among Us, Southern Writers Magazine, Southern Literary Review, The Texas Review, and the Cowbird-NPR production on small town America.
 She is the owner of Bernhard Editorial Services, LLC.
-Her novel, A Good Girl, received top ten finalist recognition in the 2015 Wisdom-Faulkner Competition.
+Her novel, A Good Girl, received top ten finalist recognition in the 2015 Wisdom-Faulkner Competition and is a finalist in the 2017 national Kindle Book Awards.

 Monday Nights: Stories from the Creative Writing Workshop at the University of New Orleans (editor)